 Chinese medical theory asserts that there is a profound connection between mind, body, and spirit, and that, by extension, there is also a great interdependence between the individual and the surrounding environment.
 In order for an individual to thrive, there must be harmony among all of these aspects of one’s life.
 It is this essential harmony that Jennifer strives to help her patients find in themselves, through the gentle coaxing of acupuncture, simple exercises, lifestyle and dietary advice, natural supplements and individualized herbal formulas.

 Rachael Bouch-D. is a Licensed Massage Therapist with the California Massage Therapy Council.
 She holds certifications in Osteopathic Manual Therapies, CranioSacral Therapy, Acupressure/Reflexology and Frequency Specific Microcurrent (FSM).
-Her treatments incorporate a diverse range of hands-on bodywork techniques that are gentle, nurturing, supportive, and facilitate the body’s innate healing mechanism.
+Her treatments incorporate a diverse range of hands-on bodywork techniques that are gentle, nurturing and supportive, and facilitate the healing process by supporting the body’s innate intelligence.
 She works with the intelligence of the system to find a place of balance and increased health, allowing for more vitality and ease to flow through the entire body.
 Her work is influenced by Osteopathy, Traditional Chinese Medicine, Continuum Movement, Resonance Therapy, Intuitive Awareness and Mindfulness Practice, and she is dedicated to deepening her exploration of the body and its ‘inner landscape’ through meditation and personal practice.